-As more organizations increase network links between their employees to boost productivity, so does data breaches become more rampant.
+As more organizations increase network links between their employees to boost productivity, data breaches become more rampant.
 In most instances, an attacker takes over the session by blocking the remote user and using their credentials to access the Company’s network as if they were the remote host on a network.
 Mismanagement of remote users’ confidential may also lead to an exploitation of the system.
-Only authorized users should be granted direct access to the critical server of an organization while others should be strictly in restricted mode through SSH utility or remote login.
+Only authorized users should be granted direct access to an organization’s critical server, while others should be strictly in restricted mode through SSH utility or remote login.

 Firewall Rules Policy

 Every time a user connects to an insecure open network, they open access gates for potential attackers to infiltrate the system.
 In such cases, the use of firewalls at the connection point end may be necessary as they safeguard communication facilities and private networks.
 The following guidelines should come in handy while deploying a firewall to various segments of the network;